MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/safe-attachments.md

 Safe Attachments scanning takes place in the same region where your Microsoft 365 data resides.
 For more information about datacenter geography, see [Where is your data located?](https://products.office.com/where-is-your-data-located?geo=All)

 > [!NOTE]
-> The following features are located in the global settings of Safe Attachments policies in the Security & Compliance Center.
+> The following features are located in the global settings of Safe Attachments policies in the [Microsoft 365 security center](https://security.microsoft.com).
 But, these settings are enabled or disabled globally, and don't require Safe Attachments policies:
 >
 > - [Safe Attachments for SharePoint, OneDrive, and Microsoft Teams](mdo-for-spo-odb-and-teams.md).
 > - [Safe Documents in Microsoft 365 E5](safe-docs.md)